Sz-Tim/isRev/ms/msDraft.md

 Patterns of species richness and community composition are directly determined by the overlap and delineation of species ranges.
 Ants are no exception.
 Discovering the patterns of overlapping ranges, the dynamics of range boundaries, and the underlying determinants is a key step in understanding the macro-scale distribution of ant diversity.
-In this review and meta-analysis, I use elevational gradients as a tool for comprehending patterns of ant community structure, community variation, and species richness.
+In this review and meta-analysis, I investigate patterns of ant community structure, community variation, and species richness along elevational gradients.

 Elevational gradients provide a rich system for studies of community patterns [@McCain2009; @McCain2010].
 Mountains act as compact, globally replicated systems, occurring on every continent and varying in many characteristics that may affect richness, including climate, history, and geography [@Rahbek1995; @Lomolino2001; @McCaGryt2010].
 Detailing how ant communities change along elevational gradients may yield insight into processes affecting ant species diversity across spatiotemporal scales.
-Ants have the added advantage of allowing community studies at different trophic and taxonomic levels.

 Despite comprising the majority of animal species, insects have received relatively little focus in macroecological studies [@DF2010; @Beck2012].
 Given the astonishing array of insect diversity, a complete picture of biodiversity requires their inclusion.
 Ants have a number of advantages for global studies of diversity.
 As predators, competitors, scavengers, and dispersers, they have major ecological impacts in nearly all terrestrial ecosystems [@HollWils1990].
-In contrast to many insect taxa, the individuals used for identification are wingless.
+In contrast to many other insect taxa, the individuals used for identification are wingless.
 Consequently, their movement is restricted, reducing the impact of windblown accidentals captured at elevations at which they cannot long survive.
-Additionally, because of historic interest, ant taxonomy is relatively well known when compared to other insect taxa.
+Additionally, as a result of long-standing interest, ant taxonomy is relatively well known when compared to other insect taxa.

 Ants are an incredibly diverse taxon by nearly any ecological metric.
 Dietary breadth ranges from the specialist predators in the subfamily Amblyoponinae to the generalist omnivores in the subfamilies Myrmicinae and Formicinae.